YuntuWiseVision/BeaconOS-Release/README.md

 ## Introduction
 BeaconOS is a Linux kernel-based operating system focused on providing a unified AI model training and inference runtime environment for edge devices and servers.
 Its open-source architecture and flexible design allow users to customize and extend it to fit their needs.
 As a brand new operating system, BeaconOS offers an efficient, secure, and stable runtime while providing many advanced features and tools, including an optimized kernel, multi-task manager, file explorer, and various common applications.
 Whether for daily use or professional development, BeaconOS is able to provide users with an efficient, enjoyable experience and excellent performance.

+BeaconOS greatly reduces the threshold for deploying machine learning algorithms.
+Users only need to browse the rich preset algorithms through the [Algorithm App Store](https://store.edgevision.asia) and download the required algorithm apps with one click.
+Without development, algorithms can be applied to actual business through simple and flexible graphical interface configuration to achieve rapid iteration.
+The Algorithm App Store provides high-quality algorithms such as image recognition, speech recognition, anomaly detection and more for various industries, empowering AI.

 ## Download
 Download the newest BeaconOS IMG from Google Drive [**Download Here**](https://drive.google.com/drive/folders/1-06uuwvtTiPC9eH4FoVz26fknRdzZcFx?usp=sharing)